Alum Root (Heuchera)

 Heuchera ‘Electric Lime’ does indeed look like a margarita plugged in.
 Plant this cultivar alongside other green leaf colors to help all nearby plants look extra spectacular.

-Which heuchera should I plant?
+Which heuchera should you plant?

 The answer to this question at The Plant Native is always the same: plant what you love and plant what you find.
 Sometimes finding a very specific native plant can be difficult.
 It’s better to visit your local nurseries with an open mind.
 Oftentimes, what you find is even better than what you had hoped for.